Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

       # The subPath is not really needed, when mounting into a different folder
       subPath: myElasticsearchCa.crt
 ```
 You can declare secret mounts in the same way for each component.
-After you provide each component with the additional secret, you can store the path to its CA in its myvalues.yaml.
+After you provide each component with the additional secret, you can store the path to its CA in your `myvalues.yaml`.

 ```yaml
 global:
   elasticsearchCa: "customConfig/certificates/myElasticsearchCa.crt"
 ```
+This tells every component to read the CA for Elasticsearch from this location.

 __5. Install or Upgrade the APIM4Elastic solution__